johnnovak/johnnovak.site/blog/_posts/2016-05-29-cross-platform-gui-trainwreck-2016-edition.md

 It is evident that REAPER's strategy in terms of the UI is to use as much OS provided functionality as possible and resort to custom code only when necessary.

+**Update 2017-03-17:** Justin, the man himself has enlightened me in the comments below that the situation is a bit more complicated than what I thought (quoted verbatim):

+> It's worth noting that REAPER actually uses SWELL (which is a part of WDL)
+> for cross-platform compatibility...
+SWELL allows you to write minimal win32
+> code and target Cocoa or GDK... you can do all native controls, GDI
+> rendering, software bitmap rendering, or any combination of the above...

+Neat, looks like I wasn't too far off the mark.
+Then he adds:

+>  It takes a special sort of soul to willingly program UIs using a minimal
+>  subset of win32, so I wouldn't go recommending it... but for those people
+>  writing win32 applications, SWELL might be handy.

+I certainly don't disagree with that! (so, in short, no thanks...)

 {% include image.html name="reaper.png" nameSmall="reaper-small.jpg" caption="This is REAPER 5 in fullscreen mode, featuring the <a href=\"http://stash.reaper.fm/theme/1792/Funktion%201.0\">Funktion 1.0</a> skin (designed by <em>yours truly</em>).
 Note the standard Windows menu bar on top." width="100%" alt="REAPER 5 screenshot showing the Funktion 1.0 skin" %}